tupac-rocher/student-friendly-pipeline-documentation/README.md

  Files available on the current repository:
- - report.yml: the workflow configuration file to add to your Maven project (path from the root of your project so it gets recognize by Github: ./.github/workflows)
+ - report.yml: the workflow configuration file to add to your Maven project (path from the root of your project so it gets recognized by Github: ./.github/workflows)
  - checkstyle.xml: the configuration file for the checkstyle Maven plugin (to add to the root of your project)